-Make sure there is nothing to distract you while you are talking to the counsellor
+Make sure there is nothing to distract you while you are talking to the trained listener

-It takes time to type a response, and the counsellor wants to give you the best help possible.
-There may be a pause before the counsellor replies.
+It takes time to type a response, and the worker wants to give you the best help possible.
+There may be a pause before she replies.

 If you do not understand something you are told don't be afraid to ask.